Using Large Print

 Use Strong Contrast

 Strong contrast between the print and background is very important.
 Light lettering, such as white or light yellow, on a dark background may sometimes be easier to read than black lettering on a white or light-colored background.
-To enhance print contrast, you can also use a yellow acrylic overlay, or filter.
-You can read more about overlays and filters in Reading Lamps, Absorptive Lenses, and Filters.
+To enhance print contrast, you can also use a yellow acetate overlay, or filter to enhance the contrast between the print and page color.

 Use a Reading Stand